d-morrison/IntroStatActivities/_book/08-inference-2cat_test.md

 \vspace{1in}

-4. To create the null distribution, we will use the two proportion test.
+To create the null distribution, we will use the two proportion test.
 We will need to enter the response variable name and the explanatory variable name for the formula, the data set name identified above as `injury`, the outcome for the explanatory variable to give the order of subtraction for First in Subtraction, number of repetitions, the outcome for the response variable that is a success for Response Value Numerator, and the direction of the alternative hypothesis.

 The response variable name is Outcome and the explanatory variable name is Helmet.

+\newpage

-What inputs should be entered for each of the following to create the simulation?
+4. What inputs should be entered for each of the following to create the simulation?

 \vspace{.2in}
-* First in Subtraction (What is the outcome for the explanatory variable that is used as first in the order of subtraction?):
+* First in Subtraction (What is the outcome for the explanatory variable that is used as first in the order of subtraction? `"Yes"` or `"No"`):

 \vspace{.2in}
 * Number of repetitions:

 \vspace{.2in}
-* Response Value Numerator (What is the outcome for the response variable that is considered a success?):
+* Response Value Numerator (What is the outcome for the response variable that is considered a success? `"Head Injury"` or `"No Head Injury"`):

 \vspace{.2in}
 * As extreme as (enter the value for the sample difference in proportions):